Salmon Fishing in the Yemen (soundtrack): Background

 Dario Marianelli composed the film score.
 It was recorded at the AIR Studios and Abbey Road Studios in London and performed by the BBC Concert Orchestra conducted by Benjamin Wallfisch and orchestrated by Marianelli and Wallfisch.
 The score also featured contributions from guitarist Leo Abrahams, woodwinds player Dirk Campbell and oud player Giles Lewin.
 The score was released through Lakeshore Records on 20 February 2012.

 Reception

-James Southall of Movie Wave wrote "it is the unabashed enthusiasm of the most exuberant passages that really make this just about impossible to dislike."
+James Southall of Movie Wave praised the soundtrack of Salmon Fishing in the Yemen, saying "it is the unabashed enthusiasm of the most exuberant passages that really make this just about impossible to dislike."
 Critic Roger Ebert called it a "schmaltzy score by Dario Marianelli."
 Kimber Myers of IndieWire wrote "Even the normally solid composer Dario Marianelli offers an uninspired score that predictably swoons along with the film's more sentimental moments."
 Don Groves of SBS called it a "swooning score".
 Peter Debruge of Variety noted it as an "invasively upbeat score".
 Critic based at The Hollywood Reporter described it as "melancholic".